MATA slashes service as more bus drivers get COVID-19

 MEMPHIS, Tenn. — MATA is slashing its bus services because so many of its drivers are out sick with COVID.

-Starting Tuesday morning, MATA will reduce its weekday service to a Saturday schedule.
+Starting Tuesday morning, MATA will reduce its weekday service to a Saturday schedule and will remain on that schedule through the next three weeks after hundreds of MATA workers have tested positive for COVID.

+A MATA representative said on average about 50% of their staff are out with COVID on any given day.
+This includes bus drivers and call center operators.

-It’s going to create a hardship for thousands of memphians who rely on the bus to get to and from work.
+It’s going to create a hardship for thousands of Memphians who rely on the bus to get to and from work.

-MATA says it will remain on a Saturday schedule through the next three weeks.
+Dozens of people were standing outside MATA’s William Hudson Transit Center in downtown Memphis waiting for their bus to arrive.
+One of those individuals was Brittany Schaf.

+She said she usually takes the 6:45 Lauderdale bus to East Memphis, but after an hour of waiting in the cold at her bus stop, she realized the bus wasn’t coming.

 Many other city services have also been impacted.